DianaNites/nupe/docs/design.md

 Code should be careful to maintain pointers and their proper provenance throughout operations on them.

+All pointers should be accompanied by a size in bytes that they are valid for, and all operations must ensure they are within bounds.

 See issue [#256 Storing an object as &Header, but reading the data past the end of the header][unsafe_256] from the Unsafe Code Guidelines for details.